The power of storyboarding as an analytical tool in QES: From review to fieldwork to dissemination

 Karin Hannes, KU Leuven, Belgium, Multimodality Methods Group

-Background: Storyboarding in research can be dynamic way to engage in the research process and as a form of data collection.
-Storyboarding can express a story for both participants and researchers to engage in and creates an opportunity between various stakeholders to form a shared language.
+Background: Storyboarding in research can be used as a dynamic way to engage in the research process and as a form of data collection.
+Storyboarding can express a story for both participants and researchers to engage in, and it creates an opportunity between various stakeholders to form a shared language.

-Objectives: We aimed to test the utility of the QES analytical method ‘synthesis by storyboarding’ against the lived experiences of young women living with perinatal infections of HIV (YWLPIHIV).
+Objectives: We aimed to test the utility of the qualitative evidence synthesis (QES) analytical method ‘synthesis by storyboarding’ against the lived experiences of young women living with perinatal infections of HIV (YWLPIHIV).

-Methods: As part of a larger study to explore treatment adherence for YWLPHIV, we conducted a QES, up to November 2021, included 47 studies, and synthesized 9 storylines (Hendricks et al. 2022).
+Methods: As part of a larger study to explore treatment adherence for YWLPHIV, we conducted a QES up to November 2021, which included 47 studies, and synthesized 9 storylines (Hendricks et al. 2022).
 We analyzed the data using ‘synthesis by storyboarding’.
-As a second phase we conducted a primary study.
-First, we interviewed YWLPHIV about their experiences of their treatment adherence and then we asked them to edit the QES storyboard to reflect their own lived experiences.
+As a second phase, we conducted a primary study.
+First, we interviewed YWLPHIV about their experiences of their treatment adherence, and then we asked them to edit the QES storyboard to reflect their own lived experiences.

-Conclusion: Storyboarding was found to be useful analytical method in QES.
+Conclusions: Storyboarding was found to be a useful analytical method in QES.
 YWLPHIV found the storyboards to be reflective of their own adherence journeys.
-This innovative visual synthesis created an opportunity for YWLPHIV to engage in review level findings, make sense of their own stories, and contribute further insights to the identification of evidence gaps.
+This innovative visual synthesis created an opportunity for YWLPHIV to engage in review-level findings, make sense of their own stories, and contribute further insights to the identification of evidence gaps.